 What are the best payday loan alternatives?

-What other options can you consider when you are strapped for cash but aren’t ready to pay 400% or higher APR?
+What other options can you consider when you are strapped for cash but aren’t ready to pay the high APRs?

 Reduce your expenses